 Biden has proposed a few increases in Education Department funding for federal Pell Grants.
 His White House budget includes a request to increase the maximum value by $400, and the Build Back Better Act proposes an additional $550 bump for the 2022-23 school year.

 He also plans on making the grants available to DACA recipients, who currently don’t have access to federal aid.

 The bottom line

-Your student loan debt has the potential to look different now that Biden is president.
+Your student loan debt has the potential to look different with Biden as president.
 However, keep in mind that these are just proposals — they are not guaranteed.
-For now, you can take advantage of the federal student loan forbearance period, which Biden has extended through Sept.
-30, 2021.
+For now, you can take advantage of the relief measures that Biden has enacted, like the Public Service Loan Forgiveness (PSLF) overhaul and the federal forbearance period, which Biden has extended through May 2022.